Introduction

 Detailed Explanation

 Landmark cases emerge from the judicial system when courts address novel legal questions or reinterpret existing laws in ways that have far-reaching consequences.
 These decisions often resolve ambiguities in legislation, clarify constitutional provisions, or establish new legal doctrines that govern future behavior.
-Unlike routine court cases that merely settle disputes between parties, landmark cases set precedents that become embedded in legal reasoning, influencing how similar issues are resolved across jurisdictions and over time.
+Day to day, unlike routine court cases that merely settle disputes between parties, landmark cases set precedents that become embedded in legal reasoning, influencing how similar issues are resolved across jurisdictions and over time.
 They frequently arise from appeals processes, where higher courts review lower court decisions to ensure consistent application of law.

 Step-by-Step or Concept Breakdown